NIH Grants Policy Statement

 A change of grantee organization may involve the transfer of equipment purchased with grant funds.
 The transfer may be accomplished as part of the original grantee's relinquishment of the grant; otherwise, NIH reserves the right to transfer title to equipment to the new organization as indicated in Administrative Requirements—Management Systems and Procedures—Property Management System Standards.

 A change of grantee request normally will be permitted only when all of the permanent benefits attributable to the original grant can be transferred, including equipment purchased in whole or in part with grant funds.
 In reviewing a request to transfer a grant, NIH will consider whether there is a continued need for the grant-supported project or activity and the impact of any proposed changes in the scope of the project.
+NIH will also consider the length of time, the percentage of funds, and the amount of work remaining in the project period.
 A change may be made without peer review, provided the PD/PI plans no significant change in research objectives and the facilities and resources at the new organization will allow for successful performance of the project.
 If these conditions or other programmatic or administrative requirements are not met, the NIH awarding IC may require peer review or may disapprove the request and, if appropriate, terminate the award.

-A request for a change of grantee organization must be submitted to the GMO and the original institution must include an Official Statement Relinquishing Interests and Rights in a Public Health Service Research Grant (PHS 3734) (relinquishing statement).
+A request for a change of grantee organization must be submitted to the GMO.
+The original institution must include an Official Statement Relinquishing Interests and Rights in a Public Health Service Research Grant (PHS 3734) (relinquishing statement).
+The relinquishing statement may be submitted in paper or electronically via the eRA Commons.
 Final FFR Expenditure Data and a Final Invention Statement are due to NIH from the relinquishing organization no later than 90 days after the end of NIH support of the project.
 Final FFR Expenditure Data should not be submitted until the original institution has received a revised NoA for the relinquished grant.